June Orientation Traveling to UVM

 What to Bring

-We suggest students attending Orientation bring a pen, note pad, an alarm clock, and possibly a fan (the residence halls are not air-conditioned) with them when they attend our June Orientation program.
-No need to bring sheets - linens are provided for you.
+We suggest students attending Orientation bring a pen, note pad, an alarm clock, and possibly a fan - the Harris/Millis Complex where you will stay is not air-conditioned.
+No need to bring sheets - linens are provided for you (see housing below).

-Gender Identity: We accommodate all gender identity expressions.
-Please feel free to let us know if there is a room assignment makes you feel most comfortable.
+Gender Identity: UVM accommodates all gender identity expressions.
+Feel free too let us know what room assignment makes you feel most comfortable.

-Parents and Families attending the Family Orientation program have the option of choosing on-campus housing during their Orientation visit.
+Parents and family members attending the Family Orientation program have the option of choosing on-campus housing during their Orientation visit.
 To learn more about these accommodations please view our Family Orientation page.

 Families who prefer to stay off-campus during visit are more than welcome to do so, there are many lodging options available in the surrounding area.
 UVM's Admissions office maintains a short lists of popular lodging options close to our campus located here.
 As a popular tourist destination, Burlington (and the surrounding area) have a number of fine resorts, inns, and hotels to choose from.
 If you'd like to explore options within the area outside the scope of campus, please visit the Lake Champlain Chamber of Commerce website or call (802) 863-3489.

 When driving from the north or south on Interstate 89, take exit 14W.
 Proceed 1/2 mile west to the UVM campus.
 Take the first right after the entrance to the Sheraton Hotel and then veer immediately left, around the 'jug handle' toward Spear Street.
 The Harris/Millis Residential Complex is one block south on Spear Street (exit from right lane).